genexus-books/Saia/saia-docs/docs/apis/APIReference.md

 It is strongly recommended that you always specify the version number when making API requests to ensure the correct behavior of your application.
 You can find the latest version number in the documentation or by contacting the support team.

 By using versioning, you ensure that your application remains stable and functional, while still providing access to the latest API features and functionality.

+## Cache control

+GeneXus Enterprise AI has a cache control that is enabled by default for APIs ([Chat API](https://docs.saia.ai/apis/Chat) and [RAG Assistants API](https://docs.saia.ai/apis/SearchProfileAPI)), but disabled when accessing from the Frontend.

+In the case of APIs, to take advantage of cached content with CacheHit, the query must be identical in terms of assistantname, version, llmsettings, and prompt.
+Any modification to these parameters will result in cache invalidation.

+To control the state of the cache in APIs, the HTTP header is used in requests:

+To enable caching: X-Saia-Cache-Enabled=true
+To disable caching: X-Saia-Cache-Enabled=false

+It is important to note that the cache is automatically refreshed every 7 days.